AerialRobotics-IITK/ariitk_common/GUIDE.md

 ## 3. License

 Every source and header file must contain a license and copyright statement at the beginning of the file.
+Refer [this](https://choosealicense.com/) site for more details.

 ## 4. Include guards